 Smart contracts carry out transactions without intermediaries between one or more parties.
 One of the critical challenges of any transaction in real life is trusting involved parties.
 Financial institutions, law firms, notaries, contractual arrangements, origin certificates, and many others generate a pyramid of paperwork during transactions.
 Additionally, a lot of time and money is required to establish trust between the two sides of a contract.

 With smart contracts solutions development, doing business transactions in a trustless world gets easier.
 Indeed, a smart contract is a piece of code.
-It stipulates a condition and an action to be taken within a business contract.
-It validates the compliance of predefined terms and further instructs course of action.
+It stipulates a condition and action to be taken within a business contract.
+It validates the compliance of predefined terms and further instructs the course of action.
 Otherwise, it denies them.

 For instance, John is selling his car to Bob.
 The smart contract validates that Bob has received the car ownership and ensures that John has received the money.
 Upon meeting the mentioned conditions, it transfers the car ownership to Bob and unlocks John’s payment.
 If Bob has got the car ownership but is taking time to transfer money, a smart contract will revoke it to its previous owner, as stated.